unixpickle/polish/README.md

 ![Incidence angles](example/incidence.png)

 The `polish` API can generate these images for a scene, and can denoise using these features.
-However, currently polish only has one model that supports auxiliary features, and it is a shallow network which doesn't work as well as the deep one in general.
+Currently, however, `polish` only has one model that supports auxiliary features, and it is a shallow network which doesn't work as well as the deep one in general.
+In the future, a deep auxiliary model will be added.

 ```
 polish -model shallow-aux -incidence example/incidence.png -albedo example/albedo.png example/50_rpp.png example/denoised_shallow_aux.png